 The third big mistake project managers make is that they believe they have to know all the answers.
 This helps them make decisions, communicate with clients, approve work and stay in control of the project.
 As a result they are often involved in very detailed conversations and in the decisions that help shape how the work is to be carried out by their teams.
 Feeling that we have to know it all puts a huge amount of pressure on the project manager’s shoulders and forces us to be involved in almost all conversations across the project.
 Not only is it exhausting and inefficient, it also disengages the team as the project manager defaults to telling others what to do.
 It is very disempowering, and results in the project being cut off from its best thinking – that of its team members.

 A far better option is to be the enabler; someone who asks the right questions and who challenges the team to think its best thoughts and do its best work.
 Instead of telling people what we know, we have to help them learn what they need to know.
 Building high performing teams, great stakeholder relationships and ensuring that the project delivers what the customer needs cannot be achieved solely through logic and micromanaging the detail.
 It requires creativity, empathy, risk-taking, vision and most importantly the ability to connect with people at a very personal level.
 We urgently need to put more emphasis on develop our EQ alongside our IQ.

-To learn about how you can access your empowering style and avoid the most common traps in project management, get hold of "The Power of Project Leadership – 7 keys to help you transform from project manager to project leader".
+To learn about how you can access your empowering style and avoid the most common traps in project management, get hold of the 2nd edition of "The Power of Project Leadership – 7 keys to help you transform from project manager to project leader".